Thameslink Programme: Borough Market Viaduct

 Between London Bridge and the vicinity of Stoney Street and Bedale Street, an extra pair of tracks was built on a new viaduct to the south of the existing one.
 Widening of the existing viaduct west of Stoney Street was to the north to avoid affecting the Hop Exchange building to the south.

 The new, southern pair of tracks is used by trains to and from Charing Cross.
 Thameslink trains have a dedicated route to Blackfriars on the northern pair of tracks, which is key to providing the nominal peak-hour frequency of 24tph on the core route.

-This work required the demolition of 20 grade 2 listed buildings and many other buildings within Borough Market, which is part of Borough High Street Conservation Area, and the original Thameslink programme was rejected at public inquiry partly on the grounds that suitable arrangements were not included to replace the buildings to be demolished within the market.
+This work required the demolition of 20 Grade II listed buildings and many other buildings within Borough Market, which is part of Borough High Street Conservation Area, and the original Thameslink programme was rejected at public inquiry partly on the grounds that suitable arrangements were not included to replace the buildings to be demolished within the market.
 A revised proposal involving remedial work to the market was accepted at a second public inquiry.
 By January 2009 businesses in the path of the new viaduct were closing down or relocating in preparation for demolition work, and the first section of the new viaduct was installed over the weekend of 10 October 2010.
 These works had been brought forward to fit in with other, non-railway, developments in the Borough High Street area; the viaduct only came into use in January 2016 as part of the Key Output 2 stageworks when the Charing Cross services started passing through new platforms on the south side of London Bridge High Level Station.